 Results

 For all analyses, significance was set at the p < .05 level.
 For all significant analyses of variance (ANOVAs) and t-tests, we report partial eta squared (ηp2) and Cohen’s d effect size measures, respectively.
 Finally, for all non-significant main effects, interactions, and post-hoc comparisons, provide a Bayesian estimate regarding the strength of evidence in support of the null hypothesis (see Masson, 2011; Wagenmakers, 2007).
 This supplemental analysis compares a model in which a significant effect is assumed to a secondary model assuming a null effect and returns an estimated probability of the null hypothesis being retained (termed pBIC; Bayesian information criterion).
 Because pBIC is sensitive to sample size, this measure provides additional confidence in null effects reported.
 Prior to running our analyses, participants’ recall responses were scored in R using the lrd package, which provides tools for automated scoring of recall data while accounting for potential spelling and grammatical errors (Maxwell, Huff, & Buchanan, 2022).
-This scoring process followed Maxwell et al.’s (2022) guidelines for processing cued-recall data, such that participant responses were allowed to vary by one character before being counted as incorrect.
+This process followed Maxwell et al.’s (2022) guidelines for scoring cued-recall data, such that participant responses were allowed to vary by one character before being counted as incorrect.

 Figure 1 plots mean cued-recall rates for participants in the JOL and no-JOL groups.
 For completeness, all comparisons are reported in the Appendix (Table A3).
 To test for JOL reactivity effects, data was analyzed using a 2 (Encoding Group: JOL vs. No-JOL) × 3 (Pair Type: Forward vs. Mediated vs. Unrelated) mixed measures ANOVA.
 Overall, this analysis yielded a significant effect of Encoding Group, F(1, 118) = 14.20, MSE = 731.18, ηp2 = .11, such that mean cued-recall rates were higher for participants in the JOL than the no-JOL group (45.29 vs. 34.56, respectively).
 Additionally, a significant effect of pair type was found, F(2, 236) = 778.00, MSE = 111.03, ηp2 = .87, in which recall was highest for forward associates (69.47), followed by mediated associates (33.22), and unrelated pairs (17.08).
 Post-hoc testing confirmed that all comparisons between pair types differed significantly, ts ≥ 6.75, ds ≥ 0.74.
 Importantly, a significant Encoding Group × Pair Type interaction was detected, F(2, 236) = 27.07, MSE = 111.03, ηp2 = .19.
 Starting with forward associates, a robust reactivity effect was detected, such that recall rates for participants making JOLs greatly exceeded participants in the no-JOL group (79.94 vs. 59.00; t(118) = 6.73, SEM = 3.16, d = 1.23).
 Critically, this positive reactivity pattern extended to mediated associates, as making JOLs similarly facilitated recall of this pair type (38.55 vs. 27.89; t(118) = 2.82, SEM = 3.82, d = 0.51).
 However, no reactivity was observed on unrelated pairs, as cued-recall rates did not differ between participants in the JOL and no-JOL groups (17.39 vs. 16.67; t(118) < 1, SEM = 2.81, p = .83, pBIC = .88).